camunda/infra-global-github-actions/rerun-failed-run/README.md

 ### Usage

-To employ this action, provide the ID of the failed run you wish to retry, along with the specific error message you aim to address.
-This targeted approach helps rerun only those actions that failed due to the specified error, rather than all runs.
-Furthermore, ensure that the repository from which you invoke this composite action has the following secrets configured: VAULT_ADDR, VAULT_ROLE_ID, and VAULT_SECRET_ID.
-If these secrets are not configured, please contact the infrastructure team to set them up for you.
+To call this action, you need to provide:
+- the ID of a failed GitHub Action workflow run to rerun
+- an error message that needs to be present in the workflow run logs This targeted approach helps retrigger only those runs that failed due to the specified error.
+You also need ensure that the repository from which you invoke this composite action has the following secrets configured: `VAULT_ADDR`, `VAULT_ROLE_ID`, and `VAULT_SECRET_ID`.
+If these secrets are not present, please contact the infrastructure team to set them up for you.

 ### Inputs